joe-lawrence/kpatch/doc/patch-author-guide.md

 #### Callback context

-* For patches to vmlinux or already loaded kernel modules, callback functions will be run by `stop_machine` as part of applying or removing a patch.
+* For patches to vmlinux or already loaded kernel modules, callback functions will be run around the livepatch transitions in the `klp_enable_patch()` callchain.
+This is executed automatically on kpatch module init.
-(Therefore the callbacks must not block or sleep.)

 * For patches to kernel modules which haven't been loaded yet, a module-notifier will execute callbacks when the associated module is loaded